+4.5 On-farm biodiversity is maintained and safeguarded through the preservation of native vegetation.

 4.5.1 There is a map of the farm, which shows the native vegetation, production areas and water courses (see 5.2.1).

-Guidance 4.5.1 The map and plan should be appropriate to the size of the operation.
+The map and plan should be appropriate to the size of the operation.

 For group certification the group manager may maintain the map centrally and may be responsible for maintaining and developing a plan for conservation.

 4.5.2 There is a plan, which is being implemented and monitored to ensure that the native vegetation and wildlife are being maintained.

-Guidance 4.5.2 The plan needs to include at least the following: • identification of on-farm native vegetation and wildlife; • indicators and baseline of the status of native vegetation and wildlife; • measures to preserve native vegetation and wildlife; • monitoring.
+The plan needs to include at least the following:

+- identification of on-farm native vegetation and wildlife: - indicators and baseline of the status of native vegetation and wildlife; - measures to preserve native vegetation and wildlife; - monitoring.

 Annex 5 provides an example of how a plan could be developed for this Indicator.

 The plan is carried out by someone who is adequately trained and experienced for this task (as 4.1.2).
 To corroborate this, this person will show attendance to courses, training, and experience through their CV.

-4.5.3 Endemic , r Rare, threatened or endangered species permanently or temporary present at the property are protected.
+4.5.3 Endemic, rRare, threatened or endangered species permanently or temporary present at the property are protected.
 Hunting or collecting of these species is not allowed.

-4.5.4 For farms that have less than 10% of native vegetation (but in compliance with 4.4 and 5.2 and other related indicators), producers are required to implement and promote conservation activities inside, outside or around the farm, in order-to promote wildlife and the restoration of native vegetation.
-Guidance 4.5.4 Activities that could be carried out by producers to comply with this indicator are (but are not limited to)-as-follows: leaving corridors or restoring borders of fences or paths, restoring degraded or unproductive areas, supporting conservation or restoration activities outside the boundaries of the farm (but related to local wildlife and native vegetation) - e.g. creation of forest seedlings nurseries for subsequent donation to those organizations working in the establishment of species, collaboration with institutions devoted to conservation activities. -
+4.5.4 For farms that have less than 10% of native vegetation (but in compliance with 4.4 and 5.2 and other related indicators), producers are required to implement and promote conservation activities inside, outside or around the farm, in order to promote wildlife and the restoration of native vegetation.

+Activities that could be carried out by producers to comply with this indicator are (but are not limited to) as follows:

+- leaving corridors or restoring borders of fences or paths, - restoring degraded or unproductive areas, - supporting conservation or restoration activities outside the boundaries of the farm (but related to local wildlife and native vegetation)- e.g. creation of forest seedlings nurseries for subsequent donation to those organizations working in the establishment of species, collaboration with institutions devoted to conservation activities.;